 The National Youth Music Camps provide opportunities for young people from across the UK to broaden their musical experience, develop their skills and share their enjoyment with others.
 The combination of the facilities of a professional venue along with the opportunity to sleep under canvas makes for a magical, musical experience.

-They offer a musical and creative environment to all young people interested in music, regardless of playing standard – there is no minimum grade of entry.
-Our only requirement is that you love music and are keen to develop your talent.
+They offer a musical and creative environment to all young people interested in music, regardless of playing standard – there is no minimum grade of entry or audition.
+The most important requirement is that you love music and are keen to develop your talent.

 Founded in 1970 by Avril Dankworth, the sister of Stables founder Sir John Dankworth, the Camps offers a huge variety of musical activities for young people: in addition to developing existing instrumental skills, campers are encouraged to try out new instruments and new genres as well as experimenting with improvisation and composition.